Tag: fall on deaf ears

 Huff

-Word of the Day: Huff (verb) Today I’m going to introduce huff which we can use as a verb as in ‘what are you huffing about now?’
+Word of the Day: Huff (verb) Today, I will introduce huff, which we can use as a verb, such as ‘What are you huffing about now?’
 Huff means to say something in an angry, upset or annoyed way.
-You don’t have to yell at somebody act angry.
-The tone of your voice when you speak can…
+You don’t have to yell at somebody to act angry.
+When you speak, the tone of your voice can…